Wungwero Book Foundation (WBF) Malawi

 What we have accomplished with ALP

-During our first four years of working with ALP, WBF and our partners have coordinated the establishment or improvement of 118 libraries.
+During our first five years of working with ALP, WBF and our partners have coordinated the establishment or improvement of 172 libraries.
 Dozens of these library projects applied through the Wungwero Book Foundation.
 This was a huge leap in what we had been able to accomplish working over many years before.
-Now we are waiting for another container that has 37 libraries in it!

 We've also trained over 177 teacher librarians from 41 different schools serving 10,500 students in library management skills.